krakend/krakend-documentation/authorization/jwt-validation.md

 - The token is well-formed and didn't expire
 - The token has a valid signature
 - The role of the user is either `user` or `admin` (taken from a key in the JWT payload named `http://api.example.com/custom/roles`)
+- The token is not revoked in the bloomfilter (see [revoking tokens](/docs/authorization/revoking-tokens))

 ## JWT validation settings
-The following settings are available as settings of the JWT validation. **Fields `alg` and `jwk-url` are mandatory** and the rest of the keys can be added or not at your best convenience.
+The following settings are available for JWT validation. **Fields `alg` and `jwk-url` are mandatory** and the rest of the keys can be added or not at your best convenience.

 Add them under the `"github.com/devopsfaith/krakend-jose/validator"` namespace:

 - `alg`: *recognized string*.
 The hashing algorithm used by the issuer.
 Usually `RS256`.
 - `jwk-url`: *string*.
-The URL to the JWK endpoint with the public keys used to verify the authenticity of the token.
+The URL to the JWK endpoint with the public keys used to verify the authenticity and integrity of the token.
 - `cache`: *boolean*.
 Set this value to `true` to store the JWK public key in-memory for the next 15 minutes and avoid hammering the key server, recommended for performance.
 The cache can store up to 100 different public keys simultaneously.
 - `audience`: *list*.
 Set when you want to reject tokens that do not contain an audience of the list.
 - `roles_key`: When passing roles, the key name inside the JWT payload specifying the role of the user.
 - `roles`: *list*.
-When set, all JWT tokens not having at least one of the listed roles is rejected.
+When set, the JWT token not having at least one of the listed roles are rejected.
 - `issuer`: *string*.
 When set,  tokens not matching the issuer are rejected.
 - `cookie_key`: *string*.
 Add the key name of the cookie containing the token when is not passed in the headers
 - `disable_jwk_security`: *boolean*.
-When `true`, disables security of the JWK client and allows insecure connections (plain http) to download the keys.
+When `true`, disables security of the JWK client and allows insecure connections (plain HTTP) to download the keys.
 - `jwk_fingerprints`: *string list*.
 A list of fingerprints (the unique identifier of the certificate) for certificate pinning and avoid man in the middle attacks.
 Add fingerprints in base64 format.
 - `cipher_suites`: *integers list*.
 Override the default cipher suites.
 Unless you have a legacy JWK, you don't need to add this value.